-HELENA, Mont. – Montana’s moose habitat conservation initiative will get more funds, thanks to the winning bid of $30,000 at last weekend’s Helena Ducks Unlimited event.
+HELENA, Mont. – Montana’s moose habitat conservation initiative will get more funds, thanks to the winning bid of $30,000 at the Helena Ducks Unlimited event on March 3rd.
 The Helena chapter auctioned the rare Shiras moose license during its annual dinner.
 Proceeds from the license sale will go to Montana Fish, Wildlife and Parks’ moose program.

 “The conservation dollars that benefit moose also positively affect waterfowl and other wildlife,” said Steve Christian, an organizer of the event.
 “We want to thank the people who participated and our buyer who is making a major contribution to Montana wildlife.”